wcgordon1/TustinRecruiting/src/content/jobs/tr-channel-partner-manager-buena-park-chan-rw864f.md

 ---
 position: Channel Partner Manager
 description: >-
-  ## Position Overview

-  Join a thriving MarTech company in Buena Park, CA, as our Channel Partner Manager.
-This on-site role offers you the chance to take the lead in a dynamic, fast-paced environment that focuses on marketing platforms, analytics, and automation tools.
-You’ll be responsible for managing a dedicated team of 4-6 technicians and ensuring the seamless integration of technological solutions within a 30-mile radius of Buena Park.
+  Position Overview Join a thriving MarTech company in Buena Park, CA, as our Channel Partner Manager.
+This onsite role offers you the chance to take the lead in a dynamic, fastpaced environment that focuses on marketing platforms, analytics, and automation tools.
+You’ll be responsible for managing a dedicated team of 46 technicians and ensuring the seamless integration of technological solutions within a 30mile radius of Buena Park.
 If you...
 location: 'Buena Park, CA'
 team: Software
 schedule: Standard Business Hours